How The Pentagon Plans To Spend That Extra $61 Billion

 "We're going to have to make a decision as a nation about our overall defense strategy and the role of our military," he said.
 "If you want to maintain the same level of involvement in the world, then you're going to need to fund a larger military."

-This debate looms as forecasters warn of a federal budget that could start churning out annual deficits of a trillion dollars in the near future.
+This debate looms as forecasters warn of a federal budget that could start churning out annual deficits of $1 trillion in the near future.

 Greg Myre is a national security correspondent.
 Follow him @gregmyre1.